-Food is used by living beings to stay alive as it is humans primary nutrient source for fuel to keep The body and organs functioning to sustain life.
+Food is used by living beings to stay alive as it is humans’ primary nutrient source for fuel to keep the body and organs functioning.
 When someone eats food they don’t normally eat it in order to deal with a problem or a mental disorder, they eat it because they have to and that it also tastes good.
-If you’re like any one of the numerous individuals out there struggling with an addiction to food, you’re probably already well aware of the difficulty you can encounter when it comes to finding help for food addiction South Florida.
+If you’re like anyone of the numerous individuals out there struggling with an addiction to food, you’re probably already well aware of the difficulty you can encounter when it comes to finding help for food addiction South Florida.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.